zooniverse/panoptes/README.md

 2. Create and run the application containers by running `fig up`

 3. Enable Fig Rake for your terminal session by running `export FIG_RAKE=on`.
-If you need to run a task without Fig Rake either open a new terminal window or run `unset FIG_RAKE`.
+If you need to run a task without `fig_rake`, either open a new terminal window or run `unset FIG_RAKE`.

 4. Open a new terminal and run `rake db:create db:migrate` to setup the database